tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/全球应用加速/购买指南/计费说明_intl_en.md

 ## Billable Items
 Global Application Acceleration Platform (GAAP) is a pay-as-you-go service, and billable items include the following:
 - **Connection fee** refers to the cost of resources (dedicated connection, forwarding server, etc.) used to create an acceleration connection.
 The fee is related to the concurrency capability of the connection.
-Each connection is billed independently on a daily basis.
-For specific prices, please [contact us](https://intl.cloud.tencent.com/contact-sales).
+Refer to the [console](https://console.cloud.tencent.com/gaap) for final prices.
 - **Bandwidth fee** refers to the cost of bandwidth consumed by an acceleration connection.
 Each connection is billed independently on a daily basis according to the price range within which the actual peak bandwidth falls using tiered prices.
-For specific prices, please [contact us](https://intl.cloud.tencent.com/contact-sales).
+Refer to the [console](https://console.cloud.tencent.com/gaap) for final prices.

 >A disabled connection does not incur any bandwidth fee but a connection fee.
 To stop incurring any connection fee, you need to delete the connection.